-According to the study published in the Journal of Applied Psychology, microlearning is 17% more efficient in spreading knowledge than traditional classroom training.
-The ability to choose your own environment, the time and place for studying is what makes e-learning so attractive.
+According to a study published in the Journal of Applied Psychology, microlearning is 17% more efficient in spreading knowledge than traditional classroom training.
+The ability to choose your own environment, time, and place for studying is what makes e-learning so attractive.
 So the ideal way would be to adjust your e-learning app design for microlearning.
-For that, you need to add small instructional videos, enable flashcard learning, propose to solve mini-training quizzes, send small bits of information via notifications, email, etc.
+For that, you need to add small instructional videos, enable flashcard learning, propose to solve mini-training quizzes, and send small bits of information via notifications, email, etc.

 Design for minimalism